ThreatDetectives/ThreatDetectives/README.md

 # ThreatDetectives
 Build a learning AI that can detect threatening speech.
+This Repo is to train the Model aswell.

 # Developers
 - Hexx King